 Eco-friendly sunscreen: what to look out for?

-Choosing an eco-friendly sunscreen is quite a quest.
-But if you look at it step by step - from the type of UV filter to microplastics, and from animal ingredients to how you lubricate - you soon get a little more guidance.
-We have deliberately left out the packaging in these tips, as it plays a relatively minor role compared to the contents.
+Choosing an environmentally friendly sunscreen can be quite a quest.
+However, by looking at it step-by-step – from the type of UV filter to microplastics, and from animal ingredients to how you apply it – you'll soon get a bit more guidance.
+We've consciously left the packaging out of these tips, as it plays a relatively minor role compared to the ingredients.
 You can read more about packaging in this article.
 So don't be fooled by packaging that looks durable: what matters is what's inside.
 Still finding it hard to choose?
 No worries: we have made a handy list of our favourite more sustainable sunscreen brands.

 Sources: kwf.nl, enveurope.com, skin-doctor.com, Plastic Soup Foundation, Angela Ursem (founder Food for Skin), Babette Porcelijn (author The Hidden Impact).
 Photo credits: main image: RF._.studio (Pexels), other: legs with SPF: Anntarazevich (Pexels) & beach bag: Lea Schmer (Pexels), Girls in the sea: Yulia Kuzenkov (Pexels), baby on beach: Kindel Media (Pexels).